 Now let me get back to her being beautiful.
 She had the blackest eyes I've ever encountered set in a face that belonged on billboards.
 She wore a blue pant suit to church with what my mama whispered were Christian Louboutin shoes.
-I had no idea who the French-sounding guy was but
+I had no idea who the French-sounding guy was but apparently he was important in the world of ladies shoes.
+If the girls didn't already envy her for walking in and becoming the undisputed, best-looking girl there, her neat hair, her designer shoes, and her daring to wear pants to church made her even more envied-and thus hated.

-The only reason that the other girls didn't spend the entire service glaring holes in her back was the fact that they were surreptitiously sneaking glances at her brothers - all who looked like they played defensive end for some big time college program.
+The only reason that the other girls didn't spend the entire service glaring holes in her back was the fact that they were surreptitiously sneaking glances at her brothers-all who looked like they played defensive end for some big time college program.
 They snuck glances because regardless of how close we were to the nation's capital, we were still in the south, and white women still liked to pretend that they weren't interested in black men.
 I wasn't sure if I was supposed to pretend that I wasn't interested in black women but it didn't matter because I was.
 Actually, I was only interested in one particular black woman: her.

 It was customary for visitors to stand and introduce themselves.
 Their mother did the honors.
-We didn't know what they did to afford that house, that helicopter, or that yacht but a lot of the adults had 'doctor' preceding their names.
+We didn't know what they did to afford that house, that helicopter, or that yacht, but a lot of the adults had 'doctor' preceding their names.
 That really pissed off a lot of people, especially the handful of doctors who resided in our town.
 It seems the whole town had a lot to be pissed off about and I found myself wondering if my mama would give them that cake.
 It wasn't that my mama wasn't nice; it was that we owned a bakery and people had short tempers and long memories.
 We may be residents of an upscale area but we were not members of the elite club.
+Despite hearing all about hospitality laws in church, my family wasn't rich enough to bear the brunt of the elite's displeasure that said hospitality would incur.

 I waited through the introductions with the same kind of anxiousness that little kids waited for Christmas morning.
 I was sure that I'd need to know her parents name for when I asked them for her hand in marriage but right now I just needed to find out her name.
 And then I heard it.
 I'm sure it was heralded by trumpets playing and angels singing but I didn't hear anything except her name winging its way to my ear.
 Her name was Victorious.
-That was a beautiful name but she was going to have to move that to her middle name because her first name was 'My'.
+That was a beautiful name but she was going to have to move that to her middle name because her first name was now going to be 'My'.
 My Victorious.
 My soul liked the sound of that.

-I looked at her ... and I haven't stopped looking since.
-Raised to act like I had some sense in church, I should've paid attention to the reverend, but truthfully, the reverend didn't have Victorious' panache, style, or beauty ... and after I got to know her I could add articulation to that list.
+I looked at her and I haven't stopped looking since.
+Raised to act like I had some sense in church, I should've paid attention to the reverend, but truthfully, the reverend didn't have Victorious' panache, style, or beauty; and after I got to know her I could add articulation to that list.
 Words were created for Victorious.
 She didn't simply speak them from her mouth; she birthed them from her soul.
-Words did not die in her mouth; they became the foundation of possibilities, big dreams, and the manifestation of long-held hopes.
+Words did not die once they left her mouth; they became the foundation of possibilities, fanciful dreams, and the manifestation of long-held hopes.